Bikepacking Southern Morocco’s High Atlas Mountains

 It had taken ten days to travel to Ouarzazate, and it seemed fitting to travel on through this door to the desert, but that’s a journey for another time.

 I get a painfully romantic feeling when cycling in the Kingdom of Morocco.
 Whether it is the ancient caravan trade routes, wild expanses of emptiness, the hustle and bustle of the souk or its hospitable people, I’m never sure.
-But it draws me back.
+But it always draws me back.